Kovah/LinkAce/README.md

 and any database system you want.

-To make things easier, we provide a Docker Compose file (docker-compose.production.yml) in the repository which contains all needed services, perfectly configured to just run the application right away.
+To make things easier, we provide a Docker Compose file (docker-compose.production.yml) in the repository which contains all needed services, perfectly configured to run the application right away.

 ### 1. Copy all needed files